Mount Thomas: Town synopsis

+There is also at least one motel, a motor inn and a caravan park.
+A local country radio station, 4TM, is mentioned in episode 4, but soon after the only reference is to 3SD, which is the station in nearby St Davids.

+A number of real-life businesses can be seen in Mount Thomas throughout the show.
+Various characters remark that the town has been in trouble commercially, or will be in trouble in the future due to lack of employment.

-Mount Thomas is close to a national park and is largely surrounded by open farmland.
-There is a river nearby, and also a lake, Lake Widgeree.
+Mount Thomas is shown to be close to a national park and surrounded by open farmland, a river, and a lake, called Lake Widgeree on the show.

 Etymology

 In the third season it is revealed that the town was settled by a person called Colonel Thomas.
 The town is presumably named in his honour.

-Mount Thomas is sometimes jokingly referred to as the "Crime Capital of Australia" due to the constant stream of murders, thefts, kidnappings, explosions, shootings and assaults which happened on Blue Heelers on a weekly basis.
+Characters on the show sometimes jokingly refer to Mount Thomas to as the "Crime Capital of Australia" due to the constant stream of murders, thefts, kidnappings, explosions, shootings and assaults which happened on Blue Heelers on a weekly basis.

-The town was described by character, Roz Patterson (Ann Burbrook), as "the place where elephants go to die".
+The town was described by character Roz Patterson (played by Australian actor Ann Burbrook), as "the place where elephants go to die".

 Nearby locations

 St Davids

 Mount Thomas and the nearby small settlement of Widgeree are overseen by the St Davids police district, based in the larger town of St Davids (also fictional), which has a population of just over 68 000.
 Successive inspectors, Ted Faulkner and Russell Falcon-Price, are based there, as is Inspector Monica Draper of Ethical Standards Division (E.S.D.).
 The C.I.B. in St Davids is supervised by a Detective Sergeant who is also responsible for the detectives based at Mount Thomas, though this is very rarely mentioned or explored after being a major plotline in the first season.
 St Davids Police Station also hosts a district Forensic Services department, but other more specialised units, such as the Homicide Squad, Special Operations Group and Accident Investigation Squad respond from Melbourne.

 St Davids is also the home of a local radio station, known as 3SD, and a Prime7 television station, as well as a number of amenities not offered in Mount Thomas including a multiplex cinema.

 According to a sign seen during Season 1, St Davids is located 37 kilometres from Mount Thomas.